 - You have more choice over what activities your child or young person can take part in.

 - You can use your hours more flexibly to suit you and the needs of your family

-- You have more of a choice of providers for your child or young person.
+- You have more of a choice of experienced and qualified activity providers in Greenwich for your child or young person.